dtinhvo/cpl-openfoam-apptainer/README.md

 # modify Pstream includes since OpenFOAM is patched ON THE CONTAINER
 # this will not affect openFOAM in host
 find . -name options -exec sed -i 's;$(FOAM_CPL_APP_SRC)/CPLPstream/lnInclude;$(LIB_SRC)/Pstream/mpi/lnInclude;' {} \;
+> [!NOTE]
+> The CPL/OpenFOAM/LAMMPS container is set-up in way that favours continuous development.
+> So, you can compile the socket and any solvers into your repo
+> (check lib and bin folders after running the `wmake` commands bellow).
+> This way, you can retain the binaries between separate runs of the container,
+> which is the preferred way (compared to interactive shells inside the container)
+> for reproducibility reasons.

 # make CPL APP
 source SOURCEME.sh; wmake src/CPLSocketFOAM